PLA event – public procurement review systems: taking stock -London, Thursday 5 December 2019

 The Procurement Lawyers’ Association is delighted to announce the organisation of a half-day seminar which will take stock of how national procurement review systems are operating in the UK, Denmark, Norway and Slovenia.
 This will provide an opportunity to consider the advantages and disadvantages of each system: what works well, what could work better and if so, how.
 The seminar will consider issues such as the length and costs of procurement litigation under each system, the question of what remedies are normally made available for breaches of procurement legislation, including how easy it is to be granted damages or an ineffectiveness order as well as the question of applications to lift automatic suspensions, the basis on which these applications are decided, and the issue of cross-undertakings.

-Our distinguished panel of experts will be made up of Judge Katja Høegh (Chair, Østre Landsret (High Court of Eastern Denmark)) Anneline Vingsgård (Director of the Norwegian Complaints Board Secretariat), Jonn Sannes Ramsvik (Deputy Director of the Norwegian Complaints Board Secretariat), Borut Smrdel (former President of the National Review Commission, Slovenia) as well as Michael Bowsher QC, Nigel Giffin QC and Sarah Hannaford QC.
+Our distinguished panel of experts will be made up of Judge Katja Høegh (Chair, Østre Landsret (High Court of Eastern Denmark)) Anneline Vingsgård (Director of the Norwegian Complaints Board Secretariat), Line Rakner (Senior Adviser to the Norwegian Complaints Board Secretariat), Borut Smrdel (former President of the National Review Commission, Slovenia) as well as Michael Bowsher QC, Nigel Giffin QC and Sarah Hannaford QC.

 The agenda for the seminar is as follows: